anushkavarma/anushkavarma/README.md

 - 👋 Hi, I’m @anushkavarma
-- In my repositories you can learn more about some of my skills, such as SQL and Excel!
+- In my repositories you can learn more about some of my skills, such as SQL, Excel, and Tableau!